Search

 Back to top

-No. Any document can be used for a dangerous good shipment as long as the document contains all of the required information in the TDG Regulations.
+No. Any document can be used for a dangerous goods shipment as long as it contains all of the required information in the TDG Regulations.
 A consignor or carrier can prepare their own form or template.

 Although the TDG Regulations do not prescribe a particular shipping document form the required information in it must be: